Hello, fellow person whose job it is to build content engagement.

 Your Call To Action is moot if they never even get that far.

-By the way, this also applies to email subject lines - you have to convince recipients to even open it.
-Follow this guide and watch your open rates rise.
+By the way, this also applies to headlines in your paid ad campaigns and email subject lines - you have to convince recipients to even click.
+Follow this guide and watch your click-through and open rates rise.

 This is not an article you want to skim.

-It's pretty much a coaching session written out, so set aside some time to cover it thoroughly, make notes, and let us know what questions you have.
+Set aside some time to cover this topic thoroughly, make notes, and let us know what questions you have.

 Use the Pocket link to read later if you like.